 Hotel Nikko Princess Kyoto

-For the past four years the prestigious Hotel Nikko Princess Kyoto has received three black pavilions from the Michelin Guides.
-The enormous rooms are stylishly furnished with luxury finishes and all the conveniences you expect in a top end hotel.
+For the past four years, the prestigious Hotel Nikko Princess Kyoto has received three black pavilions from the Michelin Guides.
+The enormous rooms are stylishly furnished with luxurious finishes and all the conveniences you expect in a top-end hotel.

-When staying at the Hotel Nikko Princess Kyoto, take the chance to indulge in a spa or a massage in the beauty parlour.
-Or if you prefer to get moving, splash around a bit in the pool or workout in the fully-equipped gym.
+When staying at the Nikko Princess Kyoto, take the chance to indulge in a spa or a massage in the beauty parlour.
+Or if you prefer to get moving, splash around a bit in the pool or work out in the fully-equipped gym.

-End off the day at Hotel Nikko Princess Kyoto with a pre-dinner cocktail in the cozy bar followed by a French, Japanese or Cantonese meal in one of the hotel’s five on-site restaurants.
+End off the day at the Nikko Princess Kyoto with a pre-dinner cocktail in the cozy bar followed by a French, Japanese or Cantonese meal in one of the hotel’s five on-site restaurants.

-The convenient Hotel Nikko Princess Kyoto is located just three minutes from Shijo Station.
-Many of the city’s historical and cultural attractions lie within a short walking distance.
+The convenient Nikko Princess is located just three minutes from Shijo Station.

 Hotel Granvia Kyoto

-Experience the true taste of Japan in one of four on-site Japanese restaurants or feast your eyes onto the Kyoto cityscape while indulging your taste for French cuisine.
+Experience the true taste of Japan in one of four on-site restaurants or feast your eyes on the cityscape while indulging your taste for French cuisine.

 If you prefer to eat alone, private dining facilities offer both Western and Japanese cuisine.
-A modern lounge and cozy bar round off the offerings at the Hotel Granvia Kyoto.
+A modern lounge and cozy bar round off the offerings at the Granvia.

-Before retiring to the comfort of your stylish suite at the Hotel Granvia Kyoto stopover at the indoor pool, relax in the Jacuzzi or work out in the on-site fitness centre.
+Before retiring to the comfort of your stylish suite, stop over at the indoor pool, relax in the Jacuzzi or work out in the on-site fitness centre.